nattadasu/ryuuRyuusei/PRIVACY.md

   - [Last.FM][lastfm] (optional): username
   - [MyAnimeList][mal]: username, user ID, joined date
   - [Shikimori][shiki] (optional): username, user ID
-  - User's settings (optional): language
+  - User's settings (optional): automatic embed reply state
 - **We share limited personal information about you and/or other**, required for the bot to function as expected, with the following services:
   > **Warning**